openforis/sepal-doc/docs/source/cli/gdrive.rst

 Initialize drive connection
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Before running any of the drive commandas, you have to start a session, to do so, run the following line:
+Before running any of the drive commands, you have to start a session, to do so, run the following line:

 .. code-block:: bash